-This strategy applies to all UK entities within the Sopra Steria Group (hereafter referred to as “Sopra Steria UK”).
-This strategy document is intended to comply with the requirements of Schedule 19 of the Finance Act 2016 and will be reviewed on a periodic basis and updated where necessary.
+This strategy applies to all UK entities within the Sopra Steria Group (hereafter referred to as “Sopra Steria UK”) for the financial year ended 31 December 2018.
+This strategy document is intended to comply with the requirements of Schedule 19 of the Finance Act 2016 and will be reviewed on an annual basis and updated where necessary.

 2. Overall strategy

 Sopra Steria UK’s overall tax strategy is based on the following principles:-

 - Compliance with all applicable laws, rules, regulations and disclosure requirements

 - Ensure appropriate diligence and care in the management of all risks associated with tax matters

 - Utilise available tax reliefs where applicable but with due care to the Government’s policy intentions behind the tax reliefs

 - Develop and maintain open relationships with HMRC